Trewaters/301-Days-Of-Code/Challenge Accepted/log.md

 - Angular 7 BART API app
 - Angular testing

 :thought_balloon: *Thoughts:* I worked hard to figure out how Angular API connections work.
 I was stuck trying to use an Observable like a JSON object so I got weird errors.
 Once I read the [documentation](https://angular.io/guide/http) and example a few more times I realized what was happening.
 Things got easier after that.
+I also ran into a testing error that was strange.
+Tomorrow I will rebuild the simple app from scratch and see if it goes away.

 :floppy_disk: *Link to work:* ( `...\CodingWorkshop\Angular CLI practice\eastBayTravel` )
 :egg: